MDHSRobotics/UnitTest-CTRE-PositionClosedLoop/README.md

 ## Feedback
   	RoboRio Log - prints the motor output % and the current error (if in closed loop)

   	SmartDashboard - Displays motor output, current error, and PID constants
   						 Note: it is preferable to display the error widget as a graph

 ## PID Tuning
 Tweak the PID gains accordingly.
 This can be done by:
     1. Changing the values in the calls below to talon.config_kP, talon.config_kI, and talon.config_kD
-    2. Use the roboRIO web-based configuration tool to quickly change the gains on the fly without having to re-deploy the code.
+    2. Use the CTRE Tuner tool to quickly change the gains on the fly without having to re-deploy the code.